toricodesthings/Discord-Statistify/README.md

 * https://pypi.org/project/python-dotenv/

 # Note
-Bot is Still a WIP but Basic Functions have been built
+Bot is has majority of functions build but still WIP.